 Some pinched nerve symptoms resolve themselves -- but if yours are sticking with you, recurring frequently, or causing significant issues with your quality of life (and other, more urgent medical causes have been ruled out), it's time to visit Kosak Chiropractic and Acupuncture.

 If a pinched nerve has been putting the pinch on your quality of life, maybe it's time you released that compressed nerve tissue the natural way.
-Contact our Omaha chiropractic clinic at (402) 964-0300 today.
-While there are many choices for chiropractors in Omaha, we provide a gentle and family friendly environment.
+Contact our West Omaha chiropractic clinic at (402) 964-0300 today.
+While there are many choices for chiropractors in West Omaha, we provide a gentle and family-friendly environment.
 We're ready to evaluate your condition and free up that painfully pinched nerve!